Minister dubs Falklands ‘an important part of the British family’ ahead of visit

 A UK minister has described the Falklands as “an important part of the British family” ahead of a visit to the islands after Argentina’s new president suggested it was time to “get them back”.

-David Rutley is arriving in Stanley on Thursday where he will meet governor Alison Blake and members of the legislative assembly and the youth parliament, the Foreign Office said.
+David Rutley is arriving in Stanley on Thursday where he will meet governor Alison Blake as well as members of the legislative assembly and the youth parliament, the Foreign Office said.

 The trip comes after Javier Milei, who won Argentina’s presidential election earlier this month, reportedly said Buenos Aires had “non-negotiable” sovereignty in the region.